 Have you ever wondered how a Tropical Rainforest can sustain itself, without fertilizers and maintenance from Humans?

 Here comes the symbiosis with fungi and bacteria.
 The trees, forming nodules in their rooting systems, secrete flavonoids to attract bacteria.
 Most of the bacteria live inside those nodules and convert the Nitrogen gas into compounds, which are readily available for uptake by the roots, such as Nitrates (NO3), Nitrites (NO2) and Ammonia (NH3).
 The trees are pumping these converted compounds in the soil for the benefit of all plant life, including the fungi.
-The processes in the forest also depend on some macro organisms; to decompose large trunks and other dropped phytomass.
-To name a few, beetles, caterpillars larvae, birds etc.
+The processes in the forest also depend on some macro-organisms; to decompose large trunks and other dropped phytomass.
+To name a few, beetles, caterpillars larvae, birds etc. Microbes also assist these macro-organisms to digest the cellulose.

 The fungi are transporting nutrients through the tree and between the trees so even those, not exposed to the sun, can benefit from the nutrients obtained through Photosynthesis by others.
 They are also forming shields around the hair roots, to keep them moist and aid in the absorption of nutrients.
 They further improve the soils keeping the aggregates together and forming bridges.
 This functions as absorption complexes to regulate the Air and Water Household in the rooting zone and protect against erosion.
 It is amazing the cooperation between all the species.